When you sit down to edit a book, you want to improve your story and your writing.

-If a character says hi y’all, how’s it going or what d’ya mean, it would seem unreal if he suddenly used how do you do, that is gracious of you or thank you indeed for reminding me.
+If a character says hi y’all, how’s it going or what d’ya mean, it would seem unreal if they suddenly used how do you do, that is gracious of you, or thank you indeed for reminding me.

-A good way to check this is to copy and paste the dialogue of one character into a document and then to read aloud.
+An excellent way to check this is to copy and paste one character’s dialogue into a document and read it aloud.

 14. Nothing’s happening

-If there is nothing happening, don’t bother explaining it.
+If nothing is happening, don’t bother explaining it.

 He didn’t arrive.